padrinoski/desofs2024_M1C_1/documentation/ssdlc/security-requirements/validation_sanitization_encoding.md

 | **1.4** | Verify that structured data is strongly typed and validated against a defined schema including allowed characters, length and pattern (e.g. credit card numbers, e-mail addresses, telephone numbers, or validating that two related fields are reasonable, such as checking that suburb and zip/postcode match). ([C5](https://owasp.org/www-project-proactive-controls/#div-numbering)) | 1 | 20 |Valid
 | **1.5** | Verify that URL redirects and forwards only allow destinations which appear on an allow list, or show a warning when redirecting to potentially untrusted content. | 1 | 601 |Valid

+## Analysis
+**1.1**- HTTP Parameter Pollution (HPP) is an attack evasion technique that allows the attacker to craft an HTTP request to manipulate or retrieve hidden information by splitting an attack vector between multiple instances of a parameter with the same name.
+Due to the fact that the application is intended to be an web application, this requirement is valid as these attacks are presented as threats to the system.
+**1.2**- This requirement is valid because it presents a threat to the system as it could be easily exploited by an attacker to take profit or harm the system.
+From a software development stand point, it is also a good practice to make variables private and implement getters and setters for its management, provinding an overall more secure application.
+**1.3**- "Positive" validation (also know as “positive” security approach or allowlists) assertively specify what values are permitted to access and engage with your application's functionality.
+Facing the blacklist validation that was used, Allowlist validation is more powerful as this validation restrains and prevents the exploitability of inputs, ensuring that **all input  originated from the exterior (outside the system/application)** wont be presented as a risk.
+It is important to be rigorous with what values are allowed as these can be harmfull if properly exploited from an attacker.
+**1.4**- This requirement is valid because these type of input values have a pre-defined struture/schema that can be easily validated through regexes or other pattern based validation.
+This effectively reduces the risk of exploitation originated from these inputs.
+**1.5**- It is important to ensure that all navigation is done within the specified and originally designed pages.
+Failing to do so can lead the system to open or load infected pages from insecure origins, that in turn can provoke harm for the system and its users.

 ## 2. Sanitization and Sandboxing

 | # | Description | ASVS Level | CWE |Valid